You can count on Tidd Tree to remove your tree cleanly and safely

 Tidd Tree is Expertly Trained to Safely Remove your Tree

 The decision to remove a tree, your comfortable, always there and present tree, is not always an easy decision to make.
 We understand that.
-But homeowners and businesses in Kansas City often need to remove trees from their property for several reasons.
+However, homeowners and businesses in Kansas City often need to remove trees from their property for several reasons.

-Reasons to remove a tree
+Reasons to Remove a Tree

 Damage after Storms

 Storms can weaken trees.
 An already compromised tree can often sustain more damage after a storm.
 Split branches that were present before the storm, can remain on the tree, but the next storm or strong gust of wind can cause those branches to come tumbling down causing damage to life or property.
 If the damage is extensive, then removing the tree is the best choice.

 Landscape trees have a specific lifespan, unlike trees, you find in the forest which has nature as its pruning and removing methods.
 Landscape trees need to be properly maintained to ensure the health of the tree.
 If they become compromised, such as splits, pests, or root rot, then the best decision is to go ahead and remove the tree.
 Sometimes, young trees are planted too close to the home, sidewalk, or other structures without consideration to the future growth or size of the tree.
 This intrusive growth can and will cause damage, so to help surrounding trees and to ensure the safety of property and life, it is another good reason to remove a tree.

 Tree roots causing cracked pavement or sidewalks are a safety hazard to all that come near your property.
 If too many roots are near or above the surface, it is a sign that the tree is not properly anchored into the ground.
 A fallen tree is most definitely not something you want in your yard, so pay close attention to the roots of your trees.
 Call us to help you make an informed, expert decision on whether to remove your tree or create a plan for its care.